SemICP: Semantic Non-Rigid Point Cloud Registration with Elastic Energy Regularization: Experiments and Results

-\textbf{AbdominalMRCT}: Table~\ref{tab:learn2regMRCT-full-label-hd95} show and HD95 and MSD on this dataset.
-Results for AMM-NRR and Fast-RNRR are reported on only 7 MR-CT pairs due to a numerical problem encountered with one point cloud pair.
-The challenge of this dataset is that the organs undergo significant deformation, so all rigid registration methods have a relatively large surface distance as shown in Fig.~\ref{fig:learn2regMRCT-real-example}.
-DCP models achieve the lowest registration accuracy due to the domain mismatch, and it is worth noting that it will be hard to train a model since we have only 8 pairs of data.
-Our method achieves the lowest surface distance for all organs compared to baseline methods, and the registration time is approximately 33 seconds, which is acceptable for intraoperative systems.
+Quantitative evaluations are reported in Tables~\ref{tab:TORS-full-label-hd95} to~\ref{tab:liver-gt}.
+SemICP achieves the lowest average HD95, MSD (and TRE where applicable) across all datasets.

+\textbf{TORS (Table~\ref{tab:TORS-full-label-hd95})}: This dataset has partial US visibility of the larynx and bony structures, resulting in incomplete and imbalanced US point clouds.
+AMM-NRR and Fast-RNRR completed registration for only 7 of 24 pairs, as numerical issues arose during deformation graph construction in the remaining cases, where small, irregular triangular faces in the input meshes led to unstable edge computations.
+One Fast-RNRR result was excluded due to a failed registration caused by high error.
+Methods relying solely on geometric proximity produce mismatches between different structures, as demonstrated in Fig.~\ref{fig:TORS-real-example}.
+Learning-based DCP variants degrade surface matching accuracy, suggesting limited out-of-domain generalization.
+SemICP achieves the best surface matching accuracy with an average runtime of 34.5 seconds, supporting its feasibility in image-guided intervention.

+\textbf{AbdominalMRCT (Table~\ref{tab:learn2regMRCT-full-label-hd95})}: This dataset includes organs that undergo significant deformation.
+Results for AMM-NRR and Fast-RNRR are reported for only 7 MR-CT pairs due to numerical instabilities described above, and DCP variants again show poor accuracy due to domain mismatch.
+SemICP achieved the lowest HD95 and MSD with an average runtime of approximately 33 seconds, demonstrating its ability to handle large non-rigid deformations efficiently.

-\textbf{HippocampusMR}: HD95 and MSD results are reported in Table~\ref{tab:learn2reg-hippocampus-full-label-hd95}, and the qualitative results are shown in Fig.~\ref{fig:hippocampus-example}.
-This dataset includes only the head and tail of the hippocampus, which are relatively small structures with limited deformation compared to abdominal organs.
-While other non-rigid methods also achieve sub-millimeter MSD, and nr-ICP also achieves sub-millimeter HD95, our method SemICP yields the lowest distance errors.
-AMM-NRR and Fast-RNRR completed registration on 58 pairs, with two pairs excluded due to numerical issues while building the deformation graph and sampling the influencing node sets.
+\textbf{HippocampusMR (Table~\ref{tab:learn2reg-hippocampus-full-label-hd95}, Fig.~\ref{fig:hippocampus-example})}: This dataset has the head and tail of the hippocampus, which are relatively small structures undergoing limited deformation compared to abdominal organs.
+SemICP yields the lowest distance errors.
+AMM-NRR and Fast-RNRR completed registration on 58 of 60 pairs, with two pairs excluded due to the same numerical instabilities described above.

+\textbf{Liver MR-US (Table~\ref{tab:liver-gt}, Fig.~\ref{fig:liver-gt-example}):} This dataset enables evaluation against KeyMorph and TransMorph trained from scratch via three-fold cross-validation.
+Each fold contains test data from 6 patients and 10 different rigid initial misalignments, resulting in 180 test cases in total.
+TRE at expert-annotated landmarks serves as an additional metric.
+SemICP achieves the lowest TRE, HD95, and MSD, outperforming optimization-based and learning-based baselines, providing improved surface and internal volumetric alignment.
+Notably, SemICP's control-point deformation field enables volumetric interpolation, allowing TRE evaluation at internal landmarks.
+This is unavailable in NR-ICP, which estimates deformation only on surface points.
+Fast-RNRR and AMM-NRR were excluded due to their impractical runtimes on the complex hepatic vessel geometry.